foundersandcoders/react-week/project.md

 1. Choose "Github" as your provider (and authorize it)
 1. Choose the repo you want to deploy
 1. Choose "Deploy site" (the build settings for CRA should be pre-filled)

+Now every time you push to the Master branch your site will redeploy.